 Ghana is a West African country, officially called the Republic of Ghana has constitutional democracy.
-Bordered by Cote d’Ivoire in the west, Burkina Faso in the north, Togo in the east and Gulf of Guinea in the south, Ghana is almost landlocked from three sides.
+Bordered by Cote d’Ivoire in the west, Burkina Faso in the north, Togo in the east, and the Gulf of Guinea in the south, Ghana is almost landlocked from three sides.
 Ghana has only 539 km long coastline.
 The total area covered by Ghana territory is 238,533 sq. km. making it the eighty second largest country of the world.
 Geographically Ghana is estimated to be the closest country to the center of the earth.
 It is also located in closer proximity, north of the equator, thus Ghana mostly has tropical warm climate.
 The latitudinal extent of Ghana is 4° to 12°N latitudes and 4°W to 2°E longitudes.
 The prime meridian passes through the town of Tema in Ghana.
 Accra is the capital city of Ghana.

-|Area||238,535 km2 (92,099 sq mi) Water (%) 4.61 (11,000 km2 / 4,247 mi2)|
+|Area||238,535 sq km (92,099 sq mi) , Water (%) 4.61 (11,000 km2 / 4,247 mi2)|

-|Population||27 million (2014 estimate)|
+|Population||31.1 million (2020 estimate)|

 |Time Zone||GMT (UTC+0)|

-|Neighbour countries||Côte d’Ivoire, Burkina Faso, Togo|
+|Neighboring countries||Côte d’Ivoire, Burkina Faso, Togo|